Have you ever had to create a multi-page PDF document from individual files?

 The front-end is dead simple; it supports four file uploads and preserves the order of files being merged (the limit of four was chosen arbitrarily; the back-end imposes no such limit).
 There’s huge room for improvement as discussed in this README.

-Note here that you really don’t have to use Java - since we’ll be packaging this as a container in the next step we really could have used any combination of language and framework here.
+Note here that you really don’t have to use Java or even SpringBoot - since we’ll be packaging this as a container in the next step we really could have used any combination of language and framework here.

 The one nice thing about Java is its vibrant ecosystem and in my case this means using Jib, an open source tool to build and push an optimized container image without having to write a Dockerfile or even install docker.
 In my case I used the Maven plugin and executed